11 January 2012

 Knut Uno Henning was born in Stockholm, Sweden in 1895.
 He was the son of Karl Bernard Henning and Eleonora Henning-Martin.

-From 1915 till 1917, he studied at Dramatens elevskola, the Royal Dramatic Theatre's acting school, and in 1918 he was engaged at Dramaten (the Royal Dramatic Theatre).
+From 1915 to 1917, he studied at Dramatens Elevskola, the Royal Dramatic Theatre's acting school, and in 1918 he was engaged at Dramaten (the Royal Dramatic Theatre).
+He worked there till 1925 and later again from 1935 to 1965.
+Here he starred in plays by August Strindberg, Jean-Paul Sartre and Eugene O’Neill.

-The handsome, blonde actor made his film debut in Rune Carlsten’s comedy Ett farligt frieri/A dangerous courtship (1919) starring Lars Hanson.
+The handsome, blonde actor made his film debut in Rune Carlsten’s comedy Ett farligt frieri/A Dangerous Courtship (1919) starring Lars Hanson.
 He played another supporting part in Bodakungen/Tyranny of Hate (Gustav Molander, 1920).
+His first leading role was in Det omringade huset/The House Surrounded (Viktor Sjöström, 1922) opposite Meggie Albanesi.

-He also starred in the silent Swedish productions Ödets man/Man of destiny (John Lindlöf, 1924) and the Alexandre Dumas fils adaptation Damen med kameliorna/The Lady with the camellias (Olof Molander, 1925) with Tora Teje as Marguerite Gautier and Henning as Armand.
+He also starred in the silent Swedish productions Ödets man/Man of Destiny (John Lindlöf, 1924) and the Alexandre Dumas fils adaptation Damen med kameliorna/The Lady with the Camellias (Olof Molander, 1925) with Tora Teje as Marguerite Gautier and Henning as Armand.

 He appeared again opposite Teje in the August Strindberg adaptation Giftas/Married (Olof Molander, 1926).
 Director Molander’s next film was the German-Swedish coproduction Bara en danserska/Just a Dancer (Olof Molander, 1926), in which Henning appeared opposite the German star Lil Dagover.
+Also in 1926, Uno Henning married Ragni Wærn-Frisell.

 Lil Dagover